Adult Program

 Intro. to Shielded Metal Arc Welding

-Welding Safety; SMAW – Equipment & Setup; SMAW – Beads and Fillet Welds; Oxyfuel Cutting; Base Metal Preparation.
+Welding Safety; SMAW – Equipment and Setup; SMAW – Beads and Fillet Welds; Oxyfuel Cutting; Base Metal Preparation.

 SMAW- Semester 2